Sam Ainsley: Early career

+Teaching

-From 1985 Ainsley taught at the Glasgow School of Art in Environmental Art before co-founding the School's MFA course in 1989 with fellow GSA lecturer John Calcutt.
-Ainsley was appointed as the MFA programme director in 1991 and held the post until 2005.
-Since leaving full-time teaching, Ainsley has continued to paint and participated in a number of joint and solo exhibitions.
+From 1985 Ainsley taught Environmental Art at the Glasgow School of Art before co-founding the School's MFA course in 1989 with fellow GSA lecturer John Calcutt.
+Ainsley was appointed the MFA programme director in 1991 and held the post until 2005.
+Since leaving full-time teaching, Ainsley has continued to paint and participated in numerous joint and solo exhibitions.

 Ainsley is a respected and published spokeswoman for the visual arts and her own artwork is in a number of public and private collections nationally and internationally.
 Ainsley has contributed to a broad range of visual art initiatives in Scotland and has served as a board member on many arts organisations.
-She has exhibited in and curated independent exhibitions and undertaken residencies in numerous institutions and arts organisations across the USA, Australasia, Europe and the UK.
-More recent presentations of her work include the New Scots, RSA Edinburgh, Atlas of Encounters at I Space Gallery, Chicago and Athens, Live your Questions Now and Studio 58, Mackintosh Museum, GSA and After Growth and Form, Glasgow Print Studio. in 2017 she was invited to have a one person exhibition at An Tobar on the Isle of Mull.
-A full colour catalogue is available.
+She has exhibited in and curated independent exhibitions and undertaken residencies in numerous institutions and arts organisations across the US, Australasia, Europe and the UK.
+More recent presentations of her work include the New Scots, RSA Edinburgh, Atlas of Encounters at I Space Gallery, Chicago and Athens, Live your Questions Now and Studio 58, Mackintosh Museum, GSA and After Growth and Form at the Glasgow Print Studio.
+In 2017 she was invited to have a one-person exhibition at An Tobar on the Isle of Mull.
 Ainsley was also represented in two recent exhibitions in Edinburgh and Glasgow to mark the 30th anniversary of The Vigorous Imagination, a landmark exhibition held the Scottish National Gallery of Modern Art in 1987.
 She was also elected to the Royal Scottish Academy and was inducted into the 'Outstanding Women of Scotland' by the Saltire Society in 2017.

-She has worked collaboratively with David Harding and Sandy Moffat as AHM and continues to work independently in her studio.
+Ainsley has worked collaboratively with David Harding and Sandy Moffat as AHM and continues to work independently in her studio.
+Alongside Harding and Moffat, Ainsley was granted an Honorary Doctorate by the Glasgow School of Art in June 2018, for their "seminal contribution to art practice and education over the last 40 years."

+Exhibitions and public Collections

+Solo exhibitions include

+Out of Redness Comes Kindness (2023), Vernon Street Gallery, Leeds; Sam Ainsley (2023), WINDOW, Perth; Stories Real and Imagined (2022), Royal Scottish Academy, Edinburgh; Alternating Currents (2019), Islensk Grafik, Reykjavik, Iceland; Sam Ainsley (2017) An Tobar, Tobermory, Mull.

+Group exhibitions include

+Scottish Women Artists: 250 Years of Challenging Perception (2023), Dovecot, Edinburgh; Transforming Tradition; Scottish Women Artists (2022), Sainsbury Centre, Norwich; On John Berger (2022), Zembla Gallery, Hawick; New Scots, RSA Edinburgh, Atlas of Encounters at I Space Gallery, Chicago and Athens, Live your questions now and Studio 58 Mackintosh Museum, GSA and After Growth and Form at Glasgow Print Studio.

+Public collections

+Leeds City Gallery, National Museum of Scotland, Edinburgh; Jardine Collection, Royal Edinburgh Hospital, Edinburgh; Scottish National Gallery of Modern Art, Edinburgh; 20th Century Collection of Women's Art, New Hall, Cambridge; Bank of America, London; Hunterian Museum, Glasgow; Highland Council; Gallery of Modern Art, Glasgow.